CWallis92/wordle-solver/README.md

 Terminal I/O for solving Wordle.
 It hooks in to the Wordle site and feeds backbased on the current day's solution.

-In order for it to work, run `npm install`, and then `npm link` to make a global script.
+In order for it to work, run `npm install`, and then `sudo npm link` to make a global script.

 You can then run it from your terminal using the command `playwordle`